-The 23 foot model has a white petcock under the trailer on the tank pan between the roadside tires to drain the water tank.
-The 23 foot model also has two valves located under the bed for draining the hot and cold water lines.
-They can be reached through a hole in the bed top of through the exterior access door in the rear of the trailer.
+The 23 foot model has a fresh water tank drain, a white petcock, on the tank pan under the trailer between the roadside tires.
+It also has two low point hot and cold water line drain valves located under the bed.
+They can be reached through a hole in the bed top or through the exterior access door in the rear of the trailer.

-The 23 foot Front Bed model has a white petcock under the trailer on the tank pan in front of the roadside tires to drain the water tank.
-The 23 foot Front Bed model also has two valves located inside the removable pantry cabinet lower face panel for draining the hot and cold water lines.
+The 23 foot Front Bed model has a fresh water tank drain, a white petcock, under the trailer on the tank pan in front of the roadside tires.
+It also has two water line low point drain valves located inside the pantry cabinet behind the removable lower face panel.
 The panel is held on by two pressure catches and can be removed by pulling straight out on the panel.